setteZ/yacc/README.md

 ## Usage
 There are two way to use YACC:
 - a clean `yacc.py` will launch the GUI
-- a geek `yacc.py -h` will show you the CLI commands
+- a geek `yacc.py -h` will show you the CLI usage

 ## Features
 There is the possibility to: